CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 !!! note
      Open Beta version of SD Desktop has only **40 GB of disk space.** If you are trying to import more then 40 GB of data you will see the following            error: XXXXX
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;

 For security reasons, your private work space in SD Desktop is **completely isolated from the Internet**.
 If you need to import specific scripts in SD Desktop (for example from GitHub or other trusted repositories) you need to use the same procedure described before: